What is the Green Deal?

 Green Deal Advice Report

-Assessment of the building by a certified Green Deal Advisor will involve:
+Assessment of the building by a certified Green Deal Assessor Organisation will involve:

 - Assessment of the fabric of the building, resulting in an Energy performance Certificate (EPC).
 This will help determine the measures likely to be eligible for Green Deal finance.